 Combine oil and eggs; add to dry ingredients, stirring well.
 Stir in pecans and vanilla.

 Drop dough by rounded teaspoonful 2 inches apart on ungreased cookie sheet (I used a melon baller for more uniform cookies).

 Bake at 350 degrees for 12 minutes or until light brown.
 Cool on wire rack.
-Yeild 5 dozen cookies.
+Yield 5 dozen cookies.

-*Because they are a crunchy cookie, they are GREAT dipped in milk (note: My milk was skim- I was trying to save a bit of fat!)
+*Because they are a crunchy cookie, they are GREAT dipped in milk (note: Drink almond milk and save some fat.)
 They are also great dipped in your coffee.